-The holiday season is an excellent time for small businesses to see increases in their sales.
-Being prepared is important during this time of the year, and with these tips, your small business will thrive during the holiday season.
+The holiday shopping season is an excellent time for small businesses to boost their sales.
+Being prepared is important during this time of the year, and with these tips, your small business will thrive during the holidays.

-As the holiday season approaches, so does the busiest shopping season.
-For many businesses, this means an increase in the demand for your product or service.
-Between 20-40 percent of yearly sales for small to midsize businesses take place in the last two months of the year (National Retail Federation).
-This means,getting your business fully prepared for the holiday season requires the right amount of planning and preparation.
+As the holiday season approaches, so does the busiest shopping season of the year.
+For many businesses, this means there will be an increase in the demand for their products or services.
+In order to provide optimal customer service, it is necessary to start getting your business prepared for the holiday season.
 Here are a few tips to help you get ready for the busy holiday shopping season, so that you can make sure your business is a success:

-2. Target your products and offerings to consumers.
-With Black Friday and Cyber Monday growing more popular and competitive each year, the consumers are doing their homework.
-Prior to holiday shopping the consumer is educating themselves on where to get their products at the best price point.
-Make sure you are targeting your customers through social media, in store and through online marketing so your customer knows what you have to offer.
+2. Target your customers – With Black Friday and Cyber Monday growing more popular and competitive each year, the consumers are doing their homework.
+Prior to their holiday shopping, they are educating themselves on where to get their products at the best price point.
+Make sure you are targeting your customers through social media, in-store and through online marketing so your customer knows what you have to offer.